robotfreak/buildlog-lasercutter-marlin/README.md

 Features:

+*   Modified for K40 power supplies that use 'Firing Pin Signal Low' to fire.
 *   Design in Inkscape, export to GCode, print!
 *   Raster image support, set your own max power level and have all pixel data appropriately shifted for intensity.
 Defaults to 270dpi
 *   Set your own feed rate in mm per minute.